 The idea of connecting with locals and truly experiencing local culture seems fantastic.
 But it may not be that simple.
 The Trip Doctor starts its great article about authentic travel experiences by describing a very travel experience that sounds very authentic, but also very uncomfortable.
 He asks “Do we really want an authentic travel experience?”

-The Trip Doctor divides travelers into 3 categories:
+The Trip Doctor divides travellers into three categories:

 - Those who want to authentically experience what people living in a destination see and do in their everyday lives, including food, culture, language, etc.

 - Those who want to experience an authentic representation of the food, language, culture, etc. of a destination, created within the tourist bubble.